sivanivedula/cse15l-lab-reports/lab5.md

 __Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.__

-The command line argument is: bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-compile-error ListExamples.java
+The command line argument is: bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-compile-error ListExamples.java.
+I am guessing the error is somewhere around the test running and compilation portion of the script since it runs correctly, but it is just running more than it has to.

 The difference is that the GitHub link with all correct codes and tests pass but this link that has a compilation error does not run properly.
 I am working in list-examples-grader in Visual Studio Code, and in the grade.sh file which is most likely where the error is.